figshare/Total-Impact/plugins/template-plugin-python/doc.md

 *Replace the text in this section with an introduction to your plugin, the data sources and the information provided.*

-The template plugin is a template to use for the preparation of your own Total-Impact plugins.
+The template plugin is a template to use for the preparation of your own total-impact plugins.
 You should replace the text as noted in this documentation, the plugin itself, and the various test scripts.
 This documentation is written using Dexy which means that the documents themselves will act as a test.
 If you run Dexy over your local repository and everything is correctly in place then Dexy should complete running and the documentation should contain all the appropriate information.

-The python plugins for Total-Impact have a simple structure with three routines.
+The python plugins for total-impact have a simple structure with three routines.
 The *run_plugin* method coordinates the action of the *get_data* and *parse_data* methods.
-The *main* method simply handles parameter passing from the rest of the Total-Impact system.
+The *main* method simply handles parameter passing from the rest of the total-impact system.

 ## Imports